Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Conclusion

 In conclusion, we have demonstrated a source of near-infrared linearly-polarized single photons obtained by nanoscale positioning of a W center in a SOI CBG cavity.
 Si$^+$ implantation through a mask patterned with nanoholes allows for selective creation of single W centers, positioned in the vicinity of the main antinode of the resonant mode.
-The cavity-coupled emitter has a PL intensity at saturation of around 1.2 Mcps together with a $g^{(2)}(0)$ value of around 0.06 under above-gap CW excitation, with a ZPL fraction of 98.6$\%$.
-Under weak pumping condition, the triggered emission of single-photon pulses is demonstrated with 93$\%$ purity.
+The cavity-coupled emitter has a PL intensity at saturation of $1.29 \pm 0.01$ Mcps together, with a $g^{(2)}(0)$ value inferior to 0.06 under above-gap CW excitation up to $P=9.2P_{sat}$, and with a ZPL fraction of $98.6\pm1.4 \%$.
+Under weak pumping condition, the triggered emission of single-photon pulses is demonstrated with $93\pm2 \%$ purity.
 These results highlight the great potential of W centers for silicon quantum photonics.
-They pave the way towards the scalable integration of bright sources of indistinguishable single photons on integrated photonic chips, based on single W centers deterministically positioned in high-Fp waveguide-coupled photonic crystal nanocavities.
+They pave the way towards the scalable integration of bright sources of indistinguishable single photons on integrated photonic chips, based on single W centers deterministically positioned in high-$F_p$ waveguide-coupled photonic crystal nanocavities.